microsoft/aitour-generative-ai-in-azure/session-delivery-resources/content-safety/readme.md

 #### Do this before the session start in a tab

-- Go to AI Studio
+- Go to AI Foundry
 - Select the Hub
 - Select the Project
 - Select: Chat under Project Playground